Orlando Burn Injury Attorney

 Burns injuries can be devastating and cause disfigurement, scarring, depression and physical impairment.
 Michael V. Barszcz, M.D., J.D., handles all of his legal cases on a contingency basis.
 This means that you are not obligated to pay him until he has achieved a monetary award in your case.
 If you have suffered a burn injury due to another’s negligence, contact the Law Offices of Michael Barszcz, M.D., J.D., for a free consultation.

-Failure to diagnose and treat uterine cancer leads to spread of cancer.
+Failure to diagnose and treat carotid artery disease leads to stroke.